 The butternut squash, mushrooms and white beans take on all this flavor so well even meat lovers will be ready to dig in to this hearty, meat-less stew.
 You can easily substitute sweet potatoes for the squash or use a combination of the two.
 Leeks could also be an alternative to onion, and spinach, kale or swiss chard can replace the arugula.
 Use whatever your gang likes best!

-The squash and onion get things started then the mushrooms and the rest of the ingredients follow and cook into a wonderfully flavored stew.
-It’s such an easy recipe perfect for any night of the week and ideal for meal prepping.
+The squash and onion get things started then the mushrooms and the rest of the ingredients follow and cook into a wonderfully flavored, hearty dish.
+It's such an easy recipe perfect for any night of the week and ideal for meal prepping.